clases-julio/p1-introrpi-pwm-dgarciac2021/README.md

 # P1-IntroRPi-PWM

-This exersice consists on drive a [LED](https://github.com/clases-julio/p1-introrpi-pwm-dgarciac2021/wiki/LED) with the [GPIO](https://github.com/clases-julio/p1-introrpi-pwm-dgarciac2021/wiki/GPIO) available on the [Raspberry Pi 3B+](https://github.com/clases-julio/p1-introrpi-pwm-dgarciac2021/wiki/Raspberry-Pi#raspberry-pi-3b).
+This exercise consists on drive a [LED](https://github.com/clases-julio/p1-introrpi-pwm-dgarciac2021/wiki/LED) with the [GPIO](https://github.com/clases-julio/p1-introrpi-pwm-dgarciac2021/wiki/GPIO) available on the [Raspberry Pi 3B+](https://github.com/clases-julio/p1-introrpi-pwm-dgarciac2021/wiki/Raspberry-Pi#raspberry-pi-3b).
 You might want to take a look on the [wiki](https://github.com/clases-julio/p1-introrpi-pwm-dgarciac2021/wiki), since there is info of everything involved on this project.
 From the board itslef to the PWM method.

 ![Circuit](./.img/circuit.jpg)